qhesry/training_project_scraping/README.md

 ## Prerequisites

-Before you can run this project, you will need to install the following dependencies:
+Before you can run this project, you will need to install the following dependencies contained into all the `requirements.txt` files

-- Python 3.8 or higher
-- Elasticsearch
-- FastAPI
-- Dash
-- Beautiful Soup 4
-- Requests

 ## Installation